 For Businesses: Business plans start at $15 per month (paid yearly), and the price increases depending on how many team members you want to include.

-When I added my passive-voice-laden paragraph to my paid version of Grammarly, it found six passive-voice sentences immediately.
+When I added my passive-voice-laden paragraph to my paid version of Grammarly, it found seven passive-voice sentences immediately.